History of Department

 In the 1990s, the Department was led by prof. JUDr.
 Jozef Prusák, CSc., and as Associate professors acted doc.
 JUDr.
 Ján Cuper, CSc., doc.
 PhDr.
 Emília Bakošová, CSc., doc.
 JUDr.
 Alexandra Krsková, CSc., doc.
 JUDr.
 Eva Malcevová, CSc., doc.
 PhDr.
 Tomáš Valent, CSc. and doc.
 PhDr.
 Jarmila Chovancová, CSc. and JUDr.
 Nadežda Vaculíková worked here as Assistant professor.
 In the center of attention of the Department was on the one hand the guaranty of teaching of the theoretical courses, but on the other hand after 1989 also a strong scientific dedication to highly topical issues of the theory of state and law, issues of law, morality and justice, history of political and legal thinking and legal sociology was followed.

 In the following years, the Department was gradually headed by doc.
 JUDr.
 Eva Ottová, CSc., JUDr.
 Nadežda Vaculíková, CSc. and JUDr.
-Branislav Fábry, PhD.
-Since 2017 the Head of the Department is doc.
+Branislav Fábry, PhD. and prof. JUDr.
+PhDr.
+Tomáš Gábriš, PhD., LL.M., MA..
+Since 2019 the Head of the Department is doc.
 JUDr.
-PhDr.
-Tomáš Gábriš, PhD., LL.M., MA.
+Rudolf Kasinec, PhD..

 At present, the Department by its research work scientifically guarantees and pedagogically provides for the education of obligatory courses of the first degree of study program in law (Theory of Law I and II and Legal and Political Philosophy) and a wide range of obligatory optional and selective courses thematically oriented, inter alia, on the issues of sociology of law, ethics and bioethics, law and art, clinical law education, modern technologies and sports law.
 The Department also exercises the right to conduct a rigorous procedure whereby the applicant is awarded the title “Doctor of Rights” (JUDr., originally “juris utriusque doctor”, a doctor of both laws) after a successful examination.